samg990/Project-2-Drone/README.md

 ## Objective

-### Program drone to autonomously fly and scan QR codes for inventory management and warehoue servailance.
+### Program drone to autonomously fly and scan QR codes for inventory management and or warehoue servailance.

+## Goals
+### Have a website where you can check, update inventory remotely with drone.
+### Send information from drone to database.
+### Use computer vision to read and send data back to database.

 ## Technologies

 - Mysql
-- Tensor Flow
+- Tensor Flow (?)
 - QR reader, module
 - Python
 - DJI Tello Drone
 - DJI SDK
 - Socket io
+- Raspberry Pi